pyrocms/pyrocms-docs/content/plugins/streams/entry-looping.md

 ## Pagination

 <p>Very often you'll want to paginate large data sets.
-PyroStreams allows you to do this quickly and easily.
+Streams allows you to do this quickly and easily.
 The following parameters are used in the <strong>cycle</strong> function for creating pagination.</p>

 <table cellpadding="0" cellspacing="0" class="docs_table">
 	<thead>